liupfskygre/metagenomics-workshop-1/source/assembly/assembly.rst

 velvetg
 =======
 To get the actual contigs you will have to run ``velvetg`` on the created graph.
-You can vary options such expected coverage and the coverage cut-off if you want, but we do not do that in this tutorial.
+You can vary options such as the expected coverage and the coverage cut-off if you want, but we do not do that in this tutorial.
 We only choose not to do scaffolding.
 Again **replace N for your current kmer length**::